Bad Vöslau: History

 Traces of colonization dating back to the Neolithic period have been found in the area.

-In the Roman era the place was part of Pannonia province.
-Already then the thermal springs were used.
+In the Roman era the place was a part of the province of Pannonia.
+Already then, people made use of the thermal springs in the area.

 The name “Vöslau” (as in: Adololdus de Veselove) was first found in a written document of Klosterneuburg Monastery dating from 1136.
-In that time, the place was only a castle that was encircled by a ditch.
+At that time, the settlement was only a castle that was encircled by a ditch.
 It was destroyed by King Matthias Corvinus in 1483, but was subsequently rebuilt.
 It became of great significance during the Reformation movement.

 During the Counter-Reformation the parish of Vöslau was incorporated in neighbouring Gainfarn parish.

-In the 18th century, the Vöslau lordship was purchased by the influential Fries family.
+In the 18th century, the Vöslau dominion was purchased by the influential Fries family.
 Count Johann von Fries, whose vineyards were situated around Vöslau, was the first to grow red wine on a large scale in this region.
-Under the Fries family, Vöslau took a boom.
+Under the Fries family, Vöslau flourished.
 The old castle was expanded and remodelled in Baroque style.

-After Count Moritz von Fries had gone bankrupt in 1826, Giorgios Sinas acquired Vöslau palace and lordship, but sold it to Johann Heinrich von Geymüller the Younger just one year later.
-In 1833, Geymüller established the Vöslau worsted factory (Vöslauer Kammgarnfabrik), which became a major source of employment in Vöslau until it had to be closed down in 1978.
+After Count Moritz von Fries had gone bankrupt in 1826, Giorgios Sinas acquired the dominion and palace of Vöslau, but sold it to Johann Heinrich von Geymüller the Younger, a Swiss banker, just one year later.
+In 1833, Geymüller established the Vöslau worsted wool factory (Vöslauer Kammgarnfabrik), which became a major source of employment in Vöslau until it was closed down in 1978.

 In 1841, the Southern Railway to (then) Neunkirchen was opened, so that Vöslau could now be reached by train via (now) Bad Vöslau railway station.
 In the second half of the 19th century, tourism became another major economic sector.
 Wealthy families used to spend the summer months in rented houses with their entire households.
 For this purpose, villas were built on the slopes west of the village centre.
-In 1822, a first public bath was opened; large portions of it were built anew 1869–73 by architect Theophil Hansen.
+In 1822, a first public bath was opened; large portions of it were rebuilt between 1869 and 1873 by architect Theophil Hansen.

-On August 26, 1867, the Treaty of Vöslau was signed between the Kingdom of Greece and the Principality of Serbia.
+On 26 August 1867 the Treaty of Vöslau was signed between the Kingdom of Greece and the Principality of Serbia.

-In 1904 Vöslau was officially declared a spa town; the name of the municipality, though, was not until 1928 changed to Bad Vöslau (by resolution of the Landtag of Lower Austrian [the state parliament] of March 27, 1928).
-The public swimming baths were again rebuilt and were opened on June 20, 1926, with Federal President Michael Hainisch attending.
+In 1904 Vöslau was officially declared a spa town; the name of the municipality, though, was not until 1928 changed to Bad Vöslau (by resolution of the Landtag of Lower Austrian [the state parliament] of 27 March 1928).
+The public swimming baths were again rebuilt and were opened on 20 June 1926, with Federal President Michael Hainisch attending.

-In 1936, a company was founded to merchandise the thermal water, which is being sold under the brand name "Vöslauer" (add: Mineralwasser, i. e. mineral water) since then.
+In 1936, a company was founded to merchandise the thermal water, which is being sold under the brand name Vöslauer (add: Mineralwasser, i. e. mineral water) since then.

-Wine-growing is stil another important part of the economy.
+Wine-growing is also another important part of the economy.
 The red wine and the sparkling wine from Vöslau were made famous worldwide by Robert Schlumberger in the 19th century.

-In 1954, Bad Vöslau became a city and the brand "Vöslauer Stadtsiegel" was created.
-On January 1, 1972 the neighbouring municipalities of Gainfarn and Großau were incorporated into Bad Vöslau.
+In 1954, Bad Vöslau became a city.
+In the same year, the brand "Vöslauer Stadtsiegel" was created.
+On 1 January 1972 the neighbouring municipalities of Gainfarn and Großau were incorporated into Bad Vöslau.